corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 Users *can and will* start to copy-paste that prelude into their code, at which point you'll have to support it.
 It's convenient in the beginning, but can result in a maintenance burden in the long run.

-Instead, why not use hidden code lines for imports in your documentation examples?
-This way, the examples are still easy to read, but users can't copy-paste the imports:
+One way to avoid that is to hide code lines for imports in your documentation examples.
+With that, examples are still easy to read, while users can't copy-paste the imports:

 ```rust
 //! # Examples